Will-Banksy/simple-cli-calculator/README.md

 To run:

-The executable will be called Calculator, it will be in the build directory, so just `./Calculator`
+The executable will be called clicalc, it will be in the build directory, so just `./clicalc`